fortrabbit/blog/how-to-detect-and-fix-a-hacked-php-website.md

 ## Detect

-From what we see, the average time to detection is about three months.
 In our experience, the average time to detection is about three months.
 Some catch it quickly; others snooze.
 Here's how website owners usually discover they've been hacked:

 - Performance problems
 - Website errors (500, 504 …)